 Not long ago in a land not so far away, the intrepid co-founders of the Million Cat Challenge (MCC) dared to imagine reaching a tipping point for how cats are cared for in our shelters and communities.
 They engaged more than 1,000 American Animal Shelters and reached their goal of saving 1 million cats a full year early.

 The Million Cat Challenge isn't done yet!
 Its larger, shared mission-- to be able to promise every cat that enters a shelter or rescue the right outcome-- is still waiting to be realized.

 Millions more cats will count on the animal welfare community in the years to come, and shelters need tools, knowledge and community support to succeed.

-Please join MCC co-founders Dr. Kate Hurley and Dr. Julie Levy on Thursday, September 13, at 9 PM ET for Saving Cats: What Comes After a Million?
-In this free webcast, you'll learn about the lessons learned from the first million, discover how you can be part of locking in and perfecting the methods that work to help cats, the people who care for them, and the communities you serve in the next chapter.
+In this free recorded webcast, you'll learn from MCC co-founders Dr. Kate Hurley and Dr. Julie Levy about the lessons learned from the first million and discover how you can be part of locking in and perfecting the methods that work to help cats, the people who care for them and the communities you serve in the next chapter.

 About Dr. Julie Levy

 Fran Marino Endowed Professor of Shelter Medicine Education, Maddie's® Shelter Medicine Program at the University of Florida

 Dr. Levy obtained her DVM from the University of California at Davis in 1989 and her PhD at North Carolina State University in 1996.
 She completed a clinical internship in small animal medicine and surgery at Angell Memorial Animal Hospital in Boston in 1990, and a residency in small animal internal medicine at North Carolina State University, culminating in board certification in the American College of Veterinary Internal Medicine in 1993.